SpiceSharp/SpiceSharp/articles/tutorials/gettingstarted.md

 [!code-csharp[Simulation](../../SpiceSharpTest/BasicExampleTests.cs#example01_simulate)]

-Access to simulation output data is usually achieved by registering to the **[ExportSimulationData](xref:SpiceSharp.Simulations.IEventfulSimulation#SpiceSharp_Simulations_IEventfulSimulation_ExportSimulationData)** event.
-This event is automatically fired by the simulation when the data is ready to be exported.
-The event arguments contains some easy access to main parts of the circuits (like voltages and currents).
+Access to simulation output data is usually achieved by using extension methods.
+These extension methods contain some code to access the most common aspects of the simulation states (like voltages and currents).

 The output will show: